DaliaArchive/IPligence/README.md

 ## Usage

-The gem needs an IPligence database.
-After you create it you can configure the `Ipligence::Client`:
+After you create the DB you can configure the `IPligence::Client`:

     client =
-        Ipligence::Client.new(
+        IPligence::Client.new(
             :adapter => "adapter",
             :host => "host.it.com"
             :database => "database",